sirine-chahma/DSCI_522_group_401/reports/medical_expense_analysis.md

 ### Model Selection

 After preprocessing and feature transformations, various regression models are fitted on the training data with the default parameters.
-Model with the best performance on the training and validation dataset is selected for hyper-parameter optimization.
-A summary of baseline performance by various regression models are givem below.
+A model with the best performance on the training and validation dataset is selected for hyper-parameter optimization.
+A summary of baseline performance by various regression models is given below.

 <table>